19shishir/let-const-var-and-Data-types/README.md

 # let-const-var-and-Data-types
-lear js about let var const and data types
+learn js about let var const and data types